Arctic Council: Meetings

 The Arctic Council convenes every six months somewhere in the Chair's country for a Senior Arctic Officials (SAO) meeting.
 SAOs are high-level representatives from the eight-member nations.
 Sometimes they are ambassadors, but often they are senior foreign ministry officials entrusted with staff-level coordination.
 Representatives of the six Permanent Participants and the official Observers also are in attendance.

 At the end of the two-year cycle, the Chair hosts a Ministerial-level meeting, which is the culmination of the council's work for that period.
 Most of the eight-member nations are represented by a Minister from their Foreign Affairs, Northern Affairs, or Environment Ministry.

-A formal, although non-binding, "Declaration", named for the town in which the meeting is held, sums up the past accomplishments and the future work of the council.
-These Declarations cover climate change, sustainable development, Arctic monitoring and assessment, persistent organic pollutants and other contaminants, and the work of the council's five Working Groups.
+A formal, although non-binding declaration, named for the town in which the meeting is held, sums up the past accomplishments and the future work of the council.
+These declarations cover climate change, sustainable development, Arctic monitoring and assessment, persistent organic pollutants and other contaminants, and the work of the council's five Working Groups.

 Arctic Council members agreed to action points on protecting the Arctic but most have never materialized.

 Chairmanship

 Chairmanship of the Council rotates every two years.
-The current chair is Russia, which serves until the Ministerial meeting in 2023.
+The current chair is Denmark, which serves until the Ministerial meeting in 2027.